nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The list is empty.
     * 1a1.
-TutorTracker shows a message that there are no appointments.
+TutorTracker shows a message that there are no tutors.

   Use case ends.